Time Is Of The Essence

 - Why there are multiple (3+) rounds of interviews.

 In a competitive job market, these questions matter.
-Candidates have all kinds of thoughts on how and when they accept positions.
+Technical candidates have all kinds of thoughts on how and when they accept positions.

 - Are they looking to accept the first offer?